Taking field services for building equipment operations and maintenance into the future with AI and IoT

 - Providing superior visibility into equipment life cycle, services, and performance, maximizing stable operation of equipment and increasing customer satisfaction.

 Take advantage of a IoT platform that can predict equipment behavior and either act on the predictions itself or prescribe recommendations in natural language for users to work on.
-Transform your field service operation today by using the CORTIX AI and IoT platform.
+Transform your field service operation today by using the CORTIXTM AI and IoT platform.

 To learn more, email us at [email protected].